pete88b/decision_tree/README.md

 ## Install

-`pip install decision_tree` but ... if you're looking for a production ready tree ensemble/random forest, you really should use https://scikit-learn.org/ instead (o:
+I don't think we want to create a pip install for this project ... if you're looking for a production ready tree ensemble/random forest, you really should use https://scikit-learn.org/ instead (o:

 ## How to use